DavidDeLille/stack-buffer-overflow-workshop/README.md

 # Exploit mitigations
 ## ASLR
 ASLR is an exploit mitigation that randomises the addresses used during execution.
 For most challenge binaries in this workshop, it should be disabled.
-The following command disables ASLR temporarily on a system-wide basis:
+The following command disables ASLR temporarily on a system-wide basis (until the next reboot):
 ``` bash
 echo 0 | sudo tee /proc/sys/kernel/randomize_va_space
 ```